dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ## 1 - Alpha maps and what to know before hand

 This is a post on three js the javaScript powered 3d modeling library, in addition it is on a very specific topic with three js which is of course alpha maps.
-It is not a getting started post on three js of javaScript in general, I assume that you have at least some background with these topics otherwise you are going to have a hard time getting anything of value from this post.
+It is not a [getting started post on three js](/2018/04/04/threejs-getting-started/) of javaScript in general, I assume that you have at least some background with these topics otherwise you are going to have a hard time getting anything of value from this post.
+Although I will not be getting into the very basic of threejs, in this section I will touch base on a few topics that I think you should know a thing or two about first before getting into alpha maps.

 ### 1.1 - You might want to brush up on textures